SNAP Benefits in Iowa: How to Apply and Qualify

 How to Contact EBT Customer Service in Iowa

-Staff are available to help Monday through Friday, from 8 AM to 5 PM CT.
+They are available Monday through Friday, from 8 AM to 5 PM CT.

-They can also assist with case changes and other general SNAP issues.
+Staff can answer questions about your application or help with case changes and other SNAP issues.

 See Iowa EBT Customer Service Contacts